List of characters in the Breaking Bad franchise: Casper

-Casper (portrayed by Stefan Kapičić), is a member of Werner Ziegler's construction crew.
-When Gus hires Werner to supervise construction of a meth lab under Gus's industrial laundry, Werner employs Casper and several other laborers.
-After Werner escapes the crew's living quarters inside an Albuquerque warehouse, which leads to his death at Mike's hands, Gus pays the construction crew and returns them to Germany.
-As Mike pays the crew and gives them their plane tickets, Casper confronts him and says that Werner "was worth 50 of you."
+Casper (portrayed by Stefan Kapičić) is a member of Werner Ziegler's construction crew.
+As Mike hands out plane tickets to each of the crew members, Casper confronts him and says that Werner "was worth 50 of you."
 Werner's widow Margarethe believes Werner died in a cave in, during which he saved his crew.
-The crew, whom Werner called "my boys" did not attend his funeral, but sent a Lucite sculpture which contained Werner's slide rule and an inscription indicating the gift was from "Your Boys".
+The crew, whom Werner called "my boys", did not attend his funeral, but sent a Lucite sculpture which contained Werner's slide rule and an inscription indicating the gift was from "Your Boys".
 Under an alias, Lalo converses with Margarethe and learns of the "my boys" expression.
 When he breaks into Margarethe's house the next day, he finds the sculpture, which contains a manufacturer's label.
 This clue leads Lalo to Casper, and he soon arrives at Casper's remote home.
 In the ensuing confrontation, Casper strikes Lalo with the blunt side of an axe, but Lalo slashes Casper's face with a hidden razor blade, then uses the axe to sever his foot.
 Lalo gives Casper his belt for use as a tourniquet, then interrogates him about his work with Werner.